jean-luc-insset/ete-toolchain/README.md

 The util project must be cloned and built in order to build the ete-toolchain project.

-The tool is highly customizable. it is intented to use OCL constraints to generate better quality code.
+The tool has been architectured to be highly customizable.
+It is aims to generate high quality code leveraging OCL constraints.

-The project contains two sub projects : ete and samples.
+The project contains several sub projects :
+  - ete
+  - samples

-ete is the actual MDA tool, composed of several sub-projects.
+ete is the actual MDE tool, composed of several sub-projects.
 Main sub-projects are :
   - meta-model specifies the basic meta-model
   - meta-model-impl provides a default implementation of the meta-model